witnesschain-com/operator-cli/README.md

 private keys and watchtower private keys.
 You must also change the `eth_rpc_url` to the L1 Ethereum node that you trust.

-Create a new configuration file with the following template for mainnet:
+Create a new configuration file with the following template for testnet:

 ```
 {